kuchuk-borom-debbarma/Kuxyl/README.md

 # Kuxyl

-Kuxyl is a multi-tenant observability platform merging structured logging with distributed tracing.
-It captures hierarchical telemetry to reconstruct end-to-end execution flows.
-With a scalable backend and context-aware SDKs, Kuxyl delivers granular insight into system behavior, eliminating the gap between static logs and dynamic traces.
+**The Multi-tenant Observability Platform for Hierarchical Execution Flows.**

+Kuxyl is a distributed observability engine designed for deep system introspection.
+It unifies structured logging and tracing into a single workflow, mapping complete execution lifecycles rather than flat text streams.
+By treating every log entry as a connected node, Kuxyl reconstructs the exact path of your application's logic from start to finish.

+### Core Philosophy
+Traditional logs tell you *what* happened; Kuxyl tells you *where* it fits.
+* **Hierarchical Context:** Automatically tracks parent-child relationships between events.
+* **Unified Tracing:** Eliminates the gap between static logs and dynamic traces.
+* **Granular Insight:** Visualize the full journey of a request across service boundaries.